Privacy-Protecting Techniques for Behavioral Biometric Data: A Survey: Acknowledgment

 All reviewed behavioral biometric traits have in common that they are captured as a time-series tracking the change of the trait over time.
 Most traits, such as gait, hand motions, voice, and eye gaze are overt traits that can be observed from a distance and do not require the participation of the subject.
 These traits are often captured as a byproduct for other recordings, for example, video recordings.
 EEG and ECG on the other hand are secret traits that can mostly only be recorded by directly attaching sensors to the subject to measure them.
-Due to the missing requirement of user participation for the observable traits they are more prone to be abused for surveillance, or identity theft.
-Given that we, and others, upload/store a lot of info about ourselves, there is plenty of basis for making inferences.
-Therefore it is necessary to protect these traits more severely from being stolen or abused.
+We found the most anonymization methods for voice and the least for EEG.
+For the traits touch, thermal, lip-facial, and motion we could not find any methods.

-The utility of these traits is very diverse and is mostly unique to each trait and the application using it.
+The \textbf{utility} of these traits is very diverse and is mostly unique to each trait and the application using it.
 It ranges from utilities such as the naturalness of a motion to the intelligibility of utterances.

-Regarding their threat space, the traits are similar to each other because the instances they are recorded are increasing with the pervasiveness of digital capturing devices such as smartphones and wearables in our everyday life.
+Regarding their \textbf{threat space}, the traits are similar to each other because the instances they are recorded are increasing with the pervasiveness of digital capturing devices such as smartphones and wearables in our everyday life.
 Wearables are of especial interest as they are attached to the subject and can therefore allow continuous capture of behavioral data.
 As our literature review has shown all traits can be used for both identity and attribute inference, which then can be used in a wide variety of privacy threats such as surveillance, identity theft, or private attribute inference.
 The privacy goals, identity protection, and attribute protection are also the same for all the traits.
 However, voice has an additional privacy goal in which the content of the speech should be made unintelligible.